 A dog’s food requirements will depend on their age, state of their health and the level of exercise they get each day, so please bear this in mind when choosing their food and the amount to feed.

 Benefits Of Feeding Wet Food

-Our wet dog food is gently steamed in trays and cans to seal in the delicious taste and smell, so there’s no need for artificial preservatives, colours or flavourings.
+Our wet dog food is gently steamed in trays and tins to seal in the delicious taste and smell, so there’s no need for artificial preservatives, colours or flavourings.

 Wet dog food is much closer to what your dog’s ancestors might have eaten in the wild.
 It’s easier to eat and provides natural nutrition and hydration – and you’ll be able to see how much your dog loves it.